solnic/solnic/content/about/index.md

 ShowPostNavLinks: false
 ---

-I'm a software consultant with over 15 years of experience.
-I'm interested in web application development, data processing, alternative database systems, API integrations, in-house infrastructure development, team leading and mentorship.
+I am a software consultant with over 20 years of experience.
+My interests include data processing, API integrations, infrastructure and observability, TDD/BDD and effective ways of testing, team leadership, and mentorship.

-I've been working with teams and clients from around the world, helping in building new systems from scratch or supporting maintenance work on big, legacy applications.
+I have worked with teams and clients from around the world, helping to build new applications from scratch and supporting maintenance work on large systems.

-I love working with people, helping and inspiring each other and experimenting with new ideas.
-I've been an active OSS contributor and maintainer of various projects since 2009.
-Former DataMapper core team member, creator of the popular Virtus gem, creator and lead developer of rom-rb project, and dry-rb co-founder and core developer.
+I enjoy collaborating with people, offering help and inspiration, and experimenting with new ideas.
+Since 2009, I have been an active contributor and maintainer of various open-source software (OSS) projects.
+I am a former core team member of the DataMapper project, the creator of the popular Virtus gem, the creator and lead developer of the rom-rb project, the co-founder and core developer of dry-rb project and Hanami core team member.

-I write technical articles on my blog on a regular basis about programming in Ruby, interesting OSS projects, testing techniques, refactoring or working with databases.
-I'm also an occasional conference speaker, who had the opportunity to talk at conferences like RedDotRubyConf, EuRuCamp, RubyNation, BaRuCo (now FullStackFest), RubyConf Australia or Brighton Ruby.
+I write technical articles for my blog on topics such as programming in Elixir and Ruby, interesting OSS projects, testing techniques, refactoring, and database management.
+Additionally, I am an occasional conference speaker, having had the privilege to present at events like RedDotRubyConf, EuRuCamp, RubyNation, BaRuCo (now FullStackFest), RubyConf Australia, and Brighton Ruby.

-My projects and articles have been featured in popular Ruby media, like RubyWeekly, Ruby5 or RubyRogues.

-In 2017 I've been chosen as [the final nominee](http://www.ruby.or.jp/en/news/20172026) of the Ruby Prize award from Ruby Association.
+In 2017, I was honored as a final nominee for the Ruby Prize award by the Ruby Association.

-## Experience & Specialization

-- Ruby and Rails (12+ years), including 10+ years of OSS contributions
-- Front-end JS libs & frameworks (jQuery, Backbone, Angular, React etc.) (11+ years)
-- Front-end CSS systems (Bootstrap, Bourbon, Neat etc.)
-- Database systems (PostgreSQL, MySQL)
-- API integrations
-- Messaging (RabbitMQ, Apache Kafka)
-- Hosting platforms (Heroku, EngineYard, Amazon etc.)
-- Performance tuning
-- Object Oriented Programming
-- Functional Programming
-- Design Patterns
-- Refactoring Techniques
-- Automated Testing (TDD, Mutation Testing)
-- Code reviews
-- Mentorship / team leadership

-## Training & Certifications

-- AWS Certified Solutions Architect - Associate certificate
-- AWS Training & Certification - Certificate of Completion